muschellij2/freesurfer/cran-comments.md

 ---

-* I have run R CMD check on the NUMBER downstream dependencies.
+* There are the 0 downstream dependencies.
-  (Summary at ...).

-* FAILURE SUMMARY

-* All revdep maintainers were notified of the release on RELEASE DATE.
+* All revdep maintainers were notified of the release on 10/09/2017.